 Or is it?

-You might be surprised to know, that in most cases, fever is actually a good thing.
+You might be surprised to know that in most cases, fever is a good thing.
 And when armed with the truth about fevers, you may just rest a bit easier and handle your child’s fever with ease.

 Here are 5 must-knows about fevers.
-Definitely remember these the next time your little one’s temperature starts to rise:
+Remember these the next time your little one’s temperature starts to rise:

 You can suppress that fever, but your child still needs time to rest and recover from her current infection.